British Literature – One Year of High School Reading and Thinking is a curriculum that can meet the need.

 The 7 Sisters Literature Study Guide distinctive is this: no overkill, no busywork.

 Some high school study guides dig deeply into works of literature, but they also try to cover every possible element worth examining in the book.
-To many teens that feels like overkill, like all the joy of reading the book was drowned out by over-analysis.
-We try to avoid overkill.
+Many teens that feels like that is overkill.
+When things are over-taught, all the joy of reading the book gets drowned out by over-analysis.
+Therefore 7Sisters Literature Study try to avoid overkill and keep teens inspired!

-It comes complete with British Literature high school study guides to accompany nine books (you can find the books in your local library or pick up a copy from Amazon), including a “how-to” section, vocabulary, supplemental ideas, and answer keys for each guide.
-This book includes study guides written by Dr. Gerald Culley, Sabrina Justison, and Vicki Tillman.
+Moms like this course because it comes complete with British Literature high school study guides to accompany nine books.
+(You can find the books in your local library or pick up a copy from Amazon.)
+Not only that but the course includes:

 Books covered by these study guides: (click the image to read more about each individual literature study guide)